Lara Fabian

-Lara Sophie Katy Crokaert (/nl-BE/; born 9 January 1970), known professionally as Lara Fabian (/nl-BE/, /fr/, /it/), is a Belgian-Italian and Canadian singer and songwriter.
+Lara Sophie Katy Crokaert (Note: /fr/, /nl-BE/.) (born 9 January 1970), known professionally as Lara Fabian, (Note: /fr/, /nl-BE/, /it/.) is a Belgian and Canadian singer and songwriter.
 Having sold over 12 million records worldwide, she is one of the best-selling Belgian artists of all time.

-Born in Belgium to a Belgian father and an Italian mother, she moved to Quebec in 1991 and, since 1995, has held Canadian citizenship alongside her Belgian one.
-In 2003, she returned to Brussels to be close to her parents in Belgium, and in 2015, she lived in Walloon Brabant province in Belgium, just outside Brussels.
-In 2017, she returned permanently to Montreal, Quebec, to be with her family.
+Born in Brussels to a Belgian father and an Italian mother, she moved to Quebec in 1990 and, since 1995, has held Canadian citizenship alongside her Belgian one.

 Early life

-Fabian was born in Etterbeek, Brussels, the only child of Pierre Crokaert, a Fleming, and Maria Luisa Serio, a Sicilian.
-She was raised between the Italian city of Catania and the Belgian town of Ruisbroek, speaking Italian as her first language.
+Fabian was born in Etterbeek, in the Brussels-Capital Region of Belgium, the only child of Pierre Crokaert, a Flemish musician who collaborated with Petula Clark, and Maria Luisa Serio, a Sicilian from Acireale.
+She was raised between the Italian city of Catania, Sicily and the Belgian town of Ruisbroek, Flemish Brabant, speaking Italian as her first language.
 Fabian's parents recognized her talent early on and enrolled her in the Royal Conservatory of Brussels when she was eight years old; she studied there for 10 years.

 Career

 1986–1993: Early music career

 During the 1980s, Fabian entered a number of European competitions and won several prizes.
-She released her first single, "L'Aziza est en pleurs" / "Il y avait," in 1986.
+She released her first single, "L'Aziza est en pleurs" / "Il y avait", in 1986.

 In 1988, the RTL TV channel in Luxembourg invited Fabian to represent the country at the 33rd Eurovision Song Contest, held that year in Dublin, Ireland.
-The song was a composition by Jacques Cardona and Alain Garcia entitled "Croire" (Believe), which reached a respectable fourth place (while Celine Dion won the contest representing Switzerland).
+The song was a composition by Jacques Cardona and Alain Garcia entitled "Croire" (Believe), which reached fourth place (while Celine Dion won the contest representing Switzerland).
 The single became a hit in Europe, selling nearly 500,000 copies.

 In 1990, Fabian and musical collaborator Rick Allison moved to Montreal, Quebec, Canada, to embark on a career in North America.
 They started their own music label and publishing company, Productions Clandestines.

 In August 1991, her self-titled French-language debut album, Lara Fabian, was released in Canada and sold over 100,000 copies.
 The success of upbeat dance-pop singles such as "Le jour où tu partiras", "Les murs", and "Qui pense à l'amour" gave Fabian radio exposure.
 She received several nominations at the 1993 ADISQ Awards, and a poll published around that time voted her Québec's most promising singer.